Masud8851/World-s-Famous-Prime-Mniters/README.md

 # the-superhero-direction-Masud8851

 In the project directory, I designed a site for Famous Prime Ministers in the world.
-From you will the -
+By this site you will know -

 - About those Prime Ministers
 - Their salary